andrew/ultimate-awesome/README.md

 - [awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy) - List of differential-privacy related resources.
 - [awesome-cloud-native-security](https://github.com/Metarget/awesome-cloud-native-security) - Awesome resources about cloud native security 🐿.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
+- [awesome-cursor-skills](https://github.com/spencerpauly/awesome-cursor-skills) - A curated list of awesome skills for Cursor.
 - [awesome-tech-conferences](https://github.com/trstringer/awesome-tech-conferences) - :loudspeaker: A curated list of upcoming technical conferences.
 - [awesome-egraphs](https://github.com/philzook58/awesome-egraphs) - An awesome list of e-graph resources.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.